Skip to main content

 Why do I need DNS records?

-Learn why you need to get SPF and DKIM records
+Learn why you need to configure DNS records

 • MX Record: MX record is known for directing emails to you.
 Without an MX Record, you won't be able to receive replies.